 Assess the Risks

 Before approaching a wounded dog, assess the situation.
 Is there a risk of harm to yourself, or further injury to the dog if they become frightened and try to flee?

 - If the situation is not extremely urgent, contacting authorities, a rescue agency, shelter, or humane society to come and assist the injured dog is advisable.
-Personnel from such organizations will have training and experience as well as be equipped to handle a fearful, injured dog that is in pain.
+Personnel from such organizations will have training and experience as well as be equipped to handle a fearful dog that is in pain.
 While waiting for assistance, you can keep the dog company, comfort them verbally, and try to ensure they do not run away from the scene.

 - If the dog is on a roadway or in a parking lot, check for traffic before approaching the dog to assist, rather than blindly running into a trafficked area where you may become another accident victim.
-If possible have someone else watch for and direct traffic while you offer assistance to the injured dog.
+If possible, have someone else watch for and direct traffic while you offer assistance to the injured dog.

-- Dogs that have become exposed to a toxic substance can present a hazard to yourself if you come in contact with toxic or corrosive substances.
+- Dogs that have been exposed to a toxic substance can present a hazard to yourself if you come in contact with toxic or corrosive substances.
 Ensure you have protective gloves and clothing before approaching and handling the dog.

 - Baring teeth

 - Starring you down